iagozag/euclidean_tsp/README.md

 ### Examples

-There is an examples for each algorithm:
+There is an example for each algorithm:

 - Branch and bound: